News & Insights

 We’ve intended to launch a podcast and are surprised at how challenging it is to create content that is both beautiful and helpful.
 We’ve had a couple of ideas but still question whether the world really needs another podcast.
 I’m not interested in putting out just more information; it needs to be relevant and sacred.
 I still have this inkling that we might have something good to offer, but we are still unclear on what that is.

-What have been a few successes so far?
+What have been a few successes?

 Our Doxology gathering has been a big success, selling out for a second consecutive year.
 The Kingfisher groups, which we initiated with pastors, are making great progress.
 Recently, we collaborated on a new album with Porter’s Gate, using songs inspired by “The Message.”
 We’ve hosted author events, which were beautiful and energizing.
 Our Doctor of Ministry cohorts have been well-received, and overall, there are many good highlights.